helpers

 |

-Optional dictionary of pre-defined color mappings.
+Optional dictionary of color mappings to override defaults.
 Columns found here are assigned these colors directly. |

 palette